Seyran23/Sticky-Notes/README.md

 ##Features
--Create new sticky notes with customizable text content.
+- Create new sticky notes with customizable text content.
--Customize the appearance of each note by changing its background color and applying random rotations.
+- Customize the appearance of each note by changing its background color and applying random rotations.
--Notes scale up when hovered over, providing a visually pleasing effect.
+- Notes scale up when hovered over, providing a visually pleasing effect.
--Interactive controls for adding and closing notes.
+- Interactive controls for adding and closing notes.
--User-friendly interface with responsive design for various screen sizes.
+- User-friendly interface with responsive design for various screen sizes.